cbtham/rhoai-genai-workshop/README.md

 ## 4. Deploying Model on Red Hat OpenShift AI

 ### 4.0.1 Create a workspace
 Login to your openshift account.
+If you're in a workshop, click [here](https://rhods-dashboard-redhat-ods-applications.apps.cluster-75k6n.75k6n.sandbox3005.opentlc.com/).
 Go to Datascience Projects and create a project.

   ![Image](img/04/4.0.png)